 For that they brought on Trash TV, a still-stealth startup developing two dovetailing machine learning softwares - one to tag video, one to edit.
 That provided a crucial piece of the puzzle - a near-instantaneous edit.

-With ace backend programming from Chuck Reina, we designed a stateful process management system, one where each users’ progress was managed from a handful of customized interfaces like the check-in iPads, a REST API for the automated stages, and browser-based GUIs for the postproduction team.
+The team created a stateful process management system, one where each users’ progress was managed from a handful of customized interfaces like the check-in iPads, a REST API for the automated stages, and browser-based GUIs for the postproduction team.

 On the front, that user-centric flow dovetailed with a stage-focused state machine, handling video playback, video capture, and lighting, and projection on a downstage scrim to cover resets, all driven seamlessly by the stage manager’s tablet.
-Fortunately that dev job was dunked by the best in the biz, the irascible Torotonians, the guys who wrote the book, nVoid.

 Making all that possible - the pipes - was a stack of high-availability storage with the capability to serve up 32 concurrent streams of ProRes 422 at 1080 while keeping realtime sync with a hot backup.
 While invisible, that combination of storage and redundancy was critical to making it possible to deliver 273 30-second videos in 5 hours.
-The wizard behind that curtain was AV&C’s Nate Blum.

 The system was seamless and invisible, the videos were viewed by millions, and the event was nominated for a Webby and covered in WWD, Vogue, and probably a billion Chinese-language publications.

 Experience, Software, Systems - Design & Implementation: AV&C

 Technical Direction: Noah Norman / Hard Work Party